Be stronger longer! Older people thrive with Taoist Tai Chi® arts

 The dynamic present when everyone practises Taoist Tai Chi® arts together is one of harmony and connection resulting in a sense of calm, quiet and stillness.
 With the mind and body united in movement, seniors find they feel good and can bring this feeling into their everyday lives.

 Taoist Tai Chi® practice Improves Health at the Cellular Level

 Through qualitative evidence and contemporary scientific research we know that Tai Chi is good for a wide range of health challenges.
-As well, we see that people who practice Taoist Tai Chi® arts age well.
 Here Dr. Andrew Kirby discusses the cellular biological mechanisms that make Taoist Tai Chi® practice so effective.

 “A growing body of carefully conducted research is building a compelling case for tai chi as an adjunct to standard medical treatment for the prevention and rehabilitation of many conditions commonly associated with age,” says Peter M. Wayne, assistant professor of medicine at Harvard Medical School and director of the Tai Chi and Mind-Body Research Program at Harvard Medical School’s Osher Research Center.

 Harvard Health Publishing, Harvard Medical School May 2009